cc-archive/cc-cert-core/core/social-cultural.md

   * Describe how "open" is not the solution all of the time
   * Distinguish between the Long Play vs. Short Term Play
   * Identify open licensing as means to fulfill goals / mission
-  * Predict applicability of CC X date from now
+  * Predict applicability of Creative Commons X date from now
   * Anticipate social implications in future
   * Construct a licensing / policy procedure